Find a Part Now

 Second generation (2008)

-GM revealed the all-new 2008 CTS at the North American International Auto Show in January 2007.
+GM presented the 2008 CTS at the North American International Auto Show in January 2007.
 The 2008–2009 base model featured a 3.6 L LY7 V6 with 263 hp (196 kW) and 253 lb⋅ft (343 N⋅m) of torque carried over from the previous generation.
 A second engine, a new 3.6 L direct-injection V6 VVT engine with 304 hp (227 kW) and 273 lb⋅ft (370 N⋅m) of torque was also offered.
 For 2010, the base engine changed to a 3.0L variable valve timing (VVT) V6 with 270 hp (201 kW) and 224 lb⋅ft (304 N⋅m) of torque.
 A 6-speed manual transmission was standard equipment on the second generation CTS and GM's 6-speed Hydra-matic 6L50 automatic transmission was available as an option on all variants.
 On-demand all-wheel drive was offered with both engines when equipped with an automatic transmission.
 Suspension, braking, and steering improvements from the previous generation CTS-V were designed into the new standard CTS.

-In 2008, General Motors was anticipating relaunching the Cadillac brand in Australia and New Zealand with the second gen CTS, subsequently dropping the launch amidst the global financial crisis.
+In 2008, General Motors anticipated relaunching the Cadillac brand in Australia and New Zealand with the second gen CTS, subsequently dropping the launch amidst the global financial crisis.
 As a result, the entire batch of cars, less one, which had already been shipped to Australia were transferred to New Zealand and sold via selected Holden New Zealand dealers.
 One dealer ended up buying the entire stock and owing to their popularity, sourced further UK market spec models while the model was still produced in RHD.

 For the 2012 CTS, the front grille used higher quality materials to give a more vertical design, and the Cadillac logo revised.
 Power was increased on the 3.6-liter V6, to produce 323 hp (241 kW) while modified engine internals reduced weight.
 For 2012, GM also offered some new technology and option packages with the Cadillac CTS.